AdobeDocs/graphql-mesh-gateway/src/pages/gateway/upgrade.md

    aio update
    ```

-  To update the API Mesh for Adobe Developer App Builder plug only, run the following command:
+  To update the API Mesh for Adobe Developer App Builder plugin only, run the following command:

    ```bash
    npm install -g @adobe/aio-cli-plugin-api-mesh